 It’s not surprising to see an American entry into the no annual fee space.
 What the annual fee seems to buy, then, regardless of which of the 3 largest legacy airlines we’re talking about, is a stronger acquisition bonus and travel benefits.

-I still think strong cash back cards like Citi Double Cash still rule the no annual fee space.
+I still think strong cash back cards rule the no annual fee space.

 The reason to get an airline card is for the travel benefits flying the airline.
 They’re rarely the best for spend.
 American is unique here in that they don’t currently participate in the major transferable currencies so if you specifically want their miles from your credit card spend you need to use one of their co-brands.